paigeharton/finalproject/README.md

 #openxlsx, janitor, epiDisplay, ggplot2, kableExtra, dplyr, tidyverse

 #the below code will run the analysis.
-There is also a .R
+There is also a .Rmd
 #file included in this repository that should run the analysis

 #! /usr/bin/Rscript